ashn-dot-dev/site/src/blog/wip-osrs-75-to-99-thieving.md

 ## Start of Grind Info and Rules

 Prepped in the evening of 2025-07-28 at ~9:00 PM.
+Starting the grind in the morning of 2025-07-29 on the way to work.
 Starting the grind with 1,210,715 thieving xp - just over the level 75 mark.
 Grind seems like it will be 125+ hours.
 Started with ~1232 hours of playtime.